 Artist Statement

-I am a self-taught artist with a background in science, a field I dedicated many years to studying and working in.
-While I pursued science out of curiosity and a desire to understand the world, art has always been my natural passion.
-Over time, I began to notice the parallels between the two disciplines: both demand observation, experimentation, and an appreciation for detail and structure.
-I began to observe the interplay of light and shadow in painting.
-As my career progressed, I found myself drawn more deeply into the creative processes of painting and lead me to choose soft pastels as a medium – as I can apply the medium directly by hand and have a lot of control.
+I’m a self-taught British fine artist working in soft pastel, creating expressive, atmospheric pieces that explore light, movement, and form.
+My work is held in private collections across the UK.
+My innate passion has always been art - as a child I started by drawing things from comic books and Christmas cards and I probably got my ‘10,000 hours’ of training by accident.
+Over the last few years, and through the encouragement of my wife and family, I began to take that craft more seriously and soon I had a small portfolio.
+I finally began sending my works off to exhibitions and open calls and the (unexpected) success and support that followed from these kinds of channels really kick-started this wonderful journey.
+I began to observe the interplay of light and shadow in painting and, as my career progressed, I found myself drawn more deeply into the creative processes of painting - which lead me to choose soft pastels as a medium – as I can apply the medium directly by hand and have a lot of control.
 The precision and patience of science taught me to see subtleties in the natural world and painting subjects.
 My method is centred on capturing the energy and life of a subject rather than pursuing ultra-realism, focusing on light and colour to evoke emotion and depth.
 I paint using soft pastel sticks, beginning with the darkest values and bold mark-making to create the profile.
 From there, I build depth and sculpt the forms through mid-tones before adding highlights and lightest values to bring the piece to life and direct the viewer’s eye.
 My focus is on value contrasts rather than strict adherence to colour accuracy, as I aim to convey the interplay between light and shadow.
 I embrace spontaneity in my work, planning only loosely and allowing the composition to evolve organically.
 This improvisational approach reflects my enjoyment of the creative process itself, resisting the urge to "overpaint" and letting the subject emerge naturally.

 Biography & Recent Exhibitions